Spencer-Sch/Calculator/README.md

 # Calculator App

-## Instructions to run code on your machine:
+## Instructions to run code on your machine

 ### After downloading the project folder: